 Julia Simon of France swept to victory in the women's 15km individual biathlon race at the Milan Cortina Games on Wednesday, making up for a single miss on the shooting range with a powerful skiing performance on the track.

-Simon's compatriot Lou Jeanmonnot came in second to take the silver, 53.1 seconds behind the winner, with Lora Hristova securing a surprise bronze for Bulgaria.
+Simon's compatriot Lou Jeanmonnot came in 2nd to take the silver, 53.1 seconds behind the winner, with Lora Hristova secured a surprise bronze for Bulgaria.
 However, it was Simon's composure that stood out.

-After a season that started slowly, the 29-year-old peaked for the Milan Cortina Olympics, displaying nerves of steel to anchor the France team to victory in the mixed relay on Sunday.
-Simon was imperious on Wednesday in the individual race, brushing off the single miss and skiing with power and purpose.
+After a season that started slowly, the 29-year-old Simon is peaking at the Milan Cortina Olympics.
+She displayed nerves of steel to anchor the France team to victory in the mixed relay on Sunday, and she was imperious on Wednesday in the individual race, brushing off the single miss and skiing with power and purpose.

-With the top-ranked racers bunched in the middle of the pack and the field starting at 30-second intervals, competitors skied five three-km laps, stopping four times at the range and alternating between shooting from prone and standing positions.
+With the top-ranked racers bunched in the middle of the pack, and the field starting at 30-second intervals, competitors skied five 3km laps, stopping four times at the range and alternating between shooting from prone and standing positions.
 The winner is decided by the lowest overall time, but each miss on the range adds a hefty one-minute penalty, making precision a priority.

 Jeanmonnot did her best to challenge in tough skiing conditions, but her second miss proved to be the difference, and she could not close the gap on the last lap.
-This was her first ever individual Olympic medal.
+The silver is her first-ever individual Olympic medal.

 "I knew I had good skis, and maybe this is why I made mistakes in the middle of the race.
 But I also think that, because of my mistakes, I was able to get a clean shot at the end," Jeanmonnot said.